 Some of the counterpanes are pink, and some of them are blue.—Ian Dury, ‘Hey, hey, take me away’ (1980)

-Curiously, I was never really definitively diagnosed at age 6-7 or at 13-14.
-(In the 2000s my Aberdonian consultant Prof Mitchell was most puzzled that I’d never been given nerve conduction tests as a child or youth in Scotland or England.
+Curiously, I was never really definitively diagnosed at age 5-6 or 13-14.
+(In the early 2000s my Aberdonian consultant Prof Mitchell was most puzzled that I’d never been given nerve conduction tests as a child or youth in Scotland or England.
 In 2020 the team of my consultant Prof Reilly at the National Hospital for Neurology finally located those old medical records and it turns out I had undergone nerve conduction tests as a youngster.)
-A few years later, as a punk rocker, it was actually quite an asset to have an unusual gait.
+A couple of years later, mid-late 1970s, after the platforms incident and as a punk rocker, it was actually quite an asset to have an unusual gait.

 Then I was 40, tripping up a lot (every day), finding myself having real difficulties doing my wriggling children’s buttons up.
 My handwriting—never an asset or thing of beauty—seemed less legible to my students, though I could usually still read it.
-Chatting to one of them after a class, a quite disabled guy in his 30s (something neurological and terminal, he told us calmly), I was completely floored by him asking me what I had.
+Chatting to one of them after a class, a quite visibly disabled guy in his 30s (something neurological and terminal, he told us calmly), I was completely floored by him asking me what I had.
 I really panicked after that seminar, and couldn’t get out of my mind the look of puzzlement on his face.
 He knew more about me than I did.

 The journey to that knowledge for me started in the Glasgow polio ward in the 1960s and the punk rock scene of the 1970s.
 From it has come quite a lot of work on polio and pop, an AHRC research project called ‘Spasticus’ (after the Dury song, of course), a book called Shakin’ All Over, focused pieces of writing on punk and disability, on jazz and disability.
 Applied deconstruction, someone said.